ojflores/chem-lab/README.rst

 Local Deployment
 ----------------
-Use these steps to setup your local developemnt environment.
+Use these steps to setup your local development environment.

 MySQL
 +++++